ateoto/bread/recipes/white-sandwich-bread.md

 4. **Ferment at room temperature for 1 1/2 to 2 hours**, or until the dough doubles in size (the length of time will depend on the room temperature)/

-5. **Remove the fermented dough from the bowl and divide it in half for sandwich loaves.** Shape the pieces into boules (Page 72 BBA) for loaves.
+5. **Remove the fermented dough from the bowl and divide it in half for sandwich loaves.** Shape the pieces into boules ([Page 72 BBA](http://www.amazon.com/The-Bread-Bakers-Apprentice-Extraordinary/dp/1580082688)) for loaves.
 Mist the dough lightly with spray oil and cover with a towel or plastic wrap.
 Allow to rest for about 20 minutes.

-6. **For loaves, shape as shown on page 81 (BBA)**.
+6. **For loaves, shape as shown on [Page 81 BBA](http://www.amazon.com/The-Bread-Bakers-Apprentice-Extraordinary/dp/1580082688)**.
 Lightly oil two 8 1/2 by 4 1/2 inch loaf pans and place the loaves in the pans.

 7. **Preheat the oven to 350F.** If you wish to garnish the loaves with poppy or sesame seeds, brush with an egg wash and do so.
 You may also score them down the center and rub a little vegetable oil in the cut for the classic sandwich bread look.